bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - `01-main.tex`: This is the main file based on the LaTeX article class in which you will write your proposal.
 This single file has all the packages, their settings, customized macros, and the main text section.
 - `02-response.tex`: This is a plain article class file that you can use to prepare your response to committee members in case they make suggestions for your proposal.
 I hope you do not have to do this.
 Anyway, this is a general-purpose article class-based .tex file that can be used for writing small reports or even responses to journal or conference article peer reviews.
 - `references.bib`: This is a biblatex file that contains all the bibliographic items.
 Use Zotero or some other citation manager to generate the biblatex file with all the citations.
-I recommend adding all the citation files (for the main proposal and subsequent response) to one single file which means updating the same file when writing the response to avoid clutter.
+I suggest adding all the citation files (for the main proposal and subsequent response) to one single file which means updating the same file when writing the response to avoid clutter.
 - `figures.pdf`: This pdf file contains all the figures for your proposal.
 In case you do not have all figures compiled in a single file, you can add multiple figure files as well in the main project directory.
 If you prefer to add a subdirectory for the figures, then you will have to specify `\graphicspath{}` in the preamble of the document.
 - `README.md` is this file containing all the details related to the template.